Concorde Affaire '79

-Concorde Affaire '79 (Affare Concorde), also known as The Concorde Affair, is a 1979 Italian action thriller directed by Ruggero Deodato and written by Ernesto Gastaldi and Renzo Genta.
+Concorde Affaire '79 (English: "Concorde Affair '79", also known as The Concorde Affair) is a 1979 Italian adventure thriller film directed by Ruggero Deodato from a screenplay by Ernesto Gastaldi and Renzo Genta.
+It stars James Franciscus, Mimsy Farmer, Edmund Purdom, Venantino Venantini, Van Johnson and Joseph Cotten.

 Released in the same year as The Concorde ...
 Airport '79 and featuring actor Joseph Cotten, who appeared in Airport '77, the film was an attempt by producers to take advantage of the success of the Airport film franchise of the 1970s.
+It was released by Medusa Film on March 23, 1979.